Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: INTRODUCTION

-In this context, Lee et al.~\cite{lee2022differentiable} directly learn the parameters of differentiable parametric equalizers (PEQs) implemented with state-variable filters.
-However, their design was not proportional, which limits its applicability.
-Ibnyahya et al. introduced a scalable, proportional, and differentiable PEQ that maintains accuracy and stability comparable to state-of-the-art informed methods~\cite{Ibnyahya2025}.
-Nonetheless, this design has not yet been integrated into a complete FDN architecture~\cite{Ibnyahya2025}.
-Mezza et al.~\cite{mezza2024modeling} implemented the filter bank as a single one-dimensional convolutional layer, assigning a dedicated kernel to each frequency channel.
-Nevertheless, neither of these works incorporates coloration or sparsity into their loss functions, requiring additional components to suppress coloration and increase echo density~\cite{lee2022differentiable}.
+In this context, Lee et al.~\cite{lee2022differentiable} presented a parameter estimation network to learn a subset of FDN parameters, including those of a shared differentiable parametric equalizer (PEQ) implemented with state-variable filters.
+Ibnyahya et al. introduced a scalable, proportional, and differentiable PEQ that maintains accuracy and stability comparable to state-of-the-art informed methods~\cite{Ibnyahya2025}, and suggested its applicability to differentiable FDNs.
+Mezza et al.~\cite{mezza2024modeling} implemented an attenuation filter bank as a single one-dimensional convolutional layer, assigning a dedicated kernel to each delay-line output.
+The problem of jointly optimizing the attenuation filters and minimizing coloration and sparsity issues has been partially addressed by Lee et al.~\cite{lee2022differentiable}, who incorporated additional components, including learnable all-pass filters.